software-mansion/maat/docs/experiments.md

    You can skip Scarb and/or Foundry versions.
 Ma'at will pick the latest ones respectively to what is specified in the particular workspace config.
+   You can also set "Custom report name" to override the file name used for generated report files.
+   When not set, Ma'at generates the name automatically based on the workspace and tool versions.